VisualOps/book/app/tag_management.md

 # Tag management

-You can now manage resource tag at VisualOps ide.
+You can now manage resource tags using VisualOps IDE.

-- Click any resource on stack or app, click "Edit Tags" and it will open tags manager
+- Click on any resource in stack or app, then click on "Edit Tags", and it will open the tags manager

 ![](https://raw.githubusercontent.com/VisualOps/book-image/master/ide_tag_management_property.png)

 ![](https://raw.githubusercontent.com/VisualOps/book-image/master/ide_tag_management_panel.png)

-- User filter to filter resources you want to select
+- Use 'filter' to filter the resources you want to select

 ![](https://raw.githubusercontent.com/VisualOps/book-image/master/ide_tag_management_filter_select.png)